unrealwork/atsd-use-cases/Chart_of_the_Day/NY_Jobs/README.md

 | Utilities                                                                | 37302.0   |
 | Mining, Quarrying, and Oil and Gas Extraction                            | 4708.0    |

->The above table was produced with the following query:
+>The above table was produced with this query:

 ```sql
 SELECT tags.industry, sum(value) as total